Deploying SWT Applications on Mac OS X

 Under Mac OS X, applications are stored in an application bundle, which is simply a directory containing the executable and any associated resources for an application.
 An application bundle has the extension .app and appears as a single file in the Finder.

 These application bundles are usually distributed inside compressed disk images with the extension .dmg.
 Disk images are automatically mounted on download, presenting the user with the bundle icon so it can be dragged to their Applications folder.
-More information on application bundles and disk images can be found in the Software Distribution section of the Apple documentation.
+More information on application bundles and disk images can be found in Apple documentation.

 SWTHello.dmg is a disk image of a simple SWT Hello World application.